nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Support for UIA notification event introduced in Version 1709.
 This became part of NVDA in 2018.2.
 * Providing more meaningful labels for certain controls such as update history in Settings/Update and Security/Windows Update.
 * Announcing tooltips from universal apps.
 * Recognizing dialogs powered by XAML and various frameworks.
-In NVDA 2018.3, NVDA itself will take care of this in most situations.
+Since NVDA 2018.3, NVDA itself takes care of this in most situations.

 We'll meet various UIA controls and workarounds throughout this article.